alessandroalessio/woocommerce-show-all-products/README.md

-# Woocommerce Show All Products
+# AA Woo Show All Products
 Plugin that enable shortcode to show all products

 ## Usage